 Instagram first launched the Creator Profile option as a test at the end of 2018, and now any user can elect to have a creator account.
 You heard that right—it’s not exclusive to users with a certain number of followers, or who have been blessed with the sacred blue checkmark.
 The launch of creator profiles was primarily aimed at users who have been using a business account, but don’t operate under a traditional business model.
 Think: influencers, celebrities, politicians, authors, or any household name.
 Many of these users have larger audiences than companies, and often leverage Instagram to build personal brands and to earn a little extra dough.
 This makes access to analytics to understand follower growth and trends on their account important to finding success on the ‘Gram.

 Since brands have been leveraging Instagram as a revenue generating channel with the opportunity for a link in bio, shoppable links, and paid partnership tools, Instagram is acknowledging that there is another category of users who require a unique set of tools to get the most out of the visual channel.
+Enter the Creator Account.

 Creator profiles equip users with a set of tools to “control your online presence, understand your growth and manage your messages.”
 The three key features that come with a creator account include a streamlined inbox, growth insights, and alternative options for displaying contact information and category labels.
 Ashley Yuki, a product manager at Instagram, says that creators are "an important part of our community."
 She adds, "we want to make sure that Instagram is the best place, and the easiest place to build fan communities and also build [creators'] personal brands."